 Top Great Lakes Region Schools for a Bachelor's in Veterinary/Animal Health Technologies/Technicians

-Every student pursuing a degree in a bachelor's degree in veterinary/animal health technologies/technicians has to take a look at Purdue University - Main Campus.
-Purdue is a very large public university located in the city of West Lafayette.
+Every student pursuing a degree in a bachelor's degree in veterinary/animal health technologies/technicians has to check out Purdue University - Main Campus.
+Purdue is a fairly large public university located in the small city of West Lafayette.

-Soon after graduating, veterinary/animal health technologies/technicians bachelor's recipients generally make about $43,747 in the first five years of their career.
+After graduating, veterinary/animal health technologies/technicians bachelor's recipients typically earn about $43,747 at the beginning of their careers.

-Michigan State University is a good option for individuals interested in a bachelor's degree in veterinary/animal health technologies/technicians.
+Michigan State University is a wonderful option for individuals pursuing a bachelor's degree in veterinary/animal health technologies/technicians.
 Located in the small city of East Lansing, Michigan State is a public university with a fairly large student population.

-Students who graduate with their bachelor's from the veterinary/animal health technologies/technicians program state that they receive average early career income of $41,400.
+Students who graduate with their bachelor's from the veterinary/animal health technologies/technicians program state that they receive average early career earnings of $41,400.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.